Payday Loans

 What do I need to qualify for an online payday loan?

-Borrowers must be at least 18 years old, have a steady verifiable source of income, access to a bank account, and a permanent address.
+Borrowers must be at least the age of majority in their province, have a steady verifiable source of income, access to a bank account, and a permanent address.

 Can I get a payday loan with bad credit?

 Yes.
 Payday loans are a very useful way to access cash for people that have bad credit and can’t get approval anywhere else.
-They are also intended for people who want to avoid a credit check, for any reason.
+They are also intended for people who want to avoid a credit check, for any reason – even if they have perfect credit!
 Payday loans should however still be your last loan option, because they are expensive.

 How quickly can I receive my payday loan?

-Lenders typically approve payday loans within a day, and sometimes even within a few hours of submitting your application form.
-Cash is usually automatically deposited into your account via a bank transfer.
+Lenders typically approve payday loans within a day, and sometimes even within a few hours of submitting an application form.
+Cash is usually automatically deposited into your chequing account via a bank transfer.
 This makes a payday loan one of the fastest and most convenient ways to borrow money.

 Do I need a bank account to get a payday loan?